-- 1. Right-click the logged-in username at the far right of the top navigation bar and select Change Password. - 2.
-Enter the current password and a new password twice, and then click Update.
+- 1. Click the logged-in username at the far right of the top navigation bar and select Change Password. - 2.
+Enter the current password and a new password twice, and then click OK.

-You can test the installation following the instructions in Testing the Installation on page 146.
+You can test the installation following the instructions in Testing the Installation on page 183.